Aerozol/metabrainz-userscripts/README.md

 # metabrainz-userscripts
-MusicBrainz userscripts written by chatGPT, barely checked by me.
+MusicBrainz userscripts written by chatGPT/Gemini.
 Use at your own risk.

 ### <a name="musicbrainz_elephant_tags"></a> MusicBrainz Elephant Tags